V-Rajasekar/README/Java/OCJP11/Part-II/Chapter13-Annotations.md

 # Chapter 13: Annotations
 ## Annotation Overview:
-  <p>The Java specification describes an annotation as a marker that associates information with a program constuct but has no effect at run time
+  <p>The Java specification describes an annotation as a marker that associates information with a program construct but has no effect at run time

-  Unlike Javadoc tags, annotations can be configured(using a Retention Policy) to be retained and visible to the JVM, allowing them to be accessible at runtime.
+  Unlike Javadoc tags, annotations can be configured(using a Retention Policy) to be retained and visible to the JVM, allowing them to be accessible at run time.

   Annotations are used in the frameworks like Spring or JPA as a way to apply behaviours to user-defined classes and methods which would otherwise be declared in an external source(such as an XML conf)